CornerstoneAuto/CornerstoneAuto/README.md

-CornerstoneCoin (CCX)
+Cornerstone Auto (CAX)

-CornerstoneCoin is a stable and secure currency for long term growth and sustainability of value.
-With 10.6 billion coins to be created over the course of 50 years via Scrypt POW mining, CornerstoneCoin will become a viable storage of value for your long term holdings.
-Our goal is to promote and grow with exchange listings, merchant adoption, and strong advertising.
+Cornerstone Auto is a stable comodity for internal use and sustainability of value.
+With 525,600 million coins to be created per year via Scrypt POW mining, Cornerstone Auto will become a viable storage of value.
+Our goal is to promote and grow within Cornerstone Auto.
 Additional future plans will be announced at a later date.

 Coin Specs

 Scrypt POW
-Initial Coins Per Block: 10,000
+Initial Coins Per Block: 3
-Block Halving Rate: 525,600 blocks (approx. every 3 years) Block Time: 3 min
+Block Halving Rate:  blocks (approx. every 3 years) Block Time: 3 min (480 blocks)
-Difficulty Retarget: 100 blocks (5 hrs.)
+Difficulty Retarget: 33 blocks (5 hrs.)
-Coin Maturity: 4 blocks
+Coin Maturity: 333 confirms
-Max Coins: 10,618,181,818 CCX
+Max Coins: 3,333,333,333 CAX